Nicolò Melli: Personal life

 Melli is the son of the former volleyball player Julie Vollertsen—a silver medalist with the United States at the 1984 Olympic Games—and corporate lawyer (formerly amateur basketball player for Pallacanestro Reggiana and television journalist) Leopoldo Melli.

 They met when Vollertsen moved from the U.S. to Reggio Emilia to play professionally.
 Enrico, Melli's younger brother who was born in 1995, has also played basketball for Reggiana.

-Melli has a dual citizen: Italy and the United States.

-However, the first time he visited the latter he was 16 and he doesn't feel very American.
+Melli has dual citizenship in Italy and the United States.
+He didn't visit the United States until he was 16, and he has said he doesn't feel very American.
 He describes his English as good but not fluent.